-The lodge itself offers the comforts of good food attractively prepared and served buffet-style for breakfast and lunch, and a set menu for dinner; attractive, with electric lighting and hot-water showers in modern, tiled private bathrooms; and (usually) pleasant nights in an amazingly insect-free environment and well-screened rooms.
+The lodge itself offers the comforts of good food attractively prepared and served buffet-style for breakfast and lunch and a set menu for dinner; attractive, with electric lighting and hot-water showers in modern, tiled private bathrooms; and (usually) pleasant nights in amazingly insect-free environment and well-screened rooms.
 Meals are served in a central dining area.
 A full-service bar provides all the amenities along with a superb view.
 Fresh-pureed juices from tropical fruits of the region are provided at breakfast, and bottled soft drinks, beer, wine, and liquor are available at an additional charge from the bar.
 Bottled drinking water is furnished in the dining room, and you should get in the habit of bringing your canteen with you to meals to refill from the filtered water supply near the coffee.
 The generator, located at a distance so as not to intrude, operates all night long, so lights and ceiling fans are functional all night.
 If you want to turn off the light outside your cabana, check for the switch just outside your door.
 We should sleep tonight to the songs of frogs and the mellow whistling of the Tawny-bellied Screech-Owl.
-In 2020, Sacha Lodge began making a number of renovations to its property including adding A/C to its cabins, and we've been informed that all cabins now have air-conditioning!!
-An amazing new restaurant for dinner has also been added as well as a few other surprises.
+In 2020, Sacha Lodge began making a number of renovations to its property, including adding air-conditioning to all of its cabins!!
+An amazing new restaurant for dinner has also been added, as well as a few other surprises.
 A limited number of singles are available at Sacha Lodge.
 Night at Sacha Lodge.